Lingo56/waveform-gen/README.md

 # Waveform Generator

-An Electron app that generates a waveform from a WAV file.
+An Electron app that generates the waveform of a WAV file.

 Other audio formats work, however, the app will display an incorrect sample frequency.